 The exception in this list in that he was never capped by Brazil's senior side, it was certainly not through a lack of technical ability or natural physique.

 The all-action midfielder featured in an exciting Boro side that also included another big name arrival, Fabrizio Ravanelli, and compatriot Juninho, with the Riverside showcasing exhilarating attacking football that captured the imagination of football fans far beyond the North East.

 Ultimately, though, Bryan Robson's men could not prevent Boro's relegation to the second tier the following summer, and Emerson would go on to swap Teesside for Tenerife in January 1998.

-Variously reported as Emerson's cousin and brother-in-law, another Brazilian Fabio da Silva Moreira also featured for an injury-hit Boro in the 1998/99 season, filling in at full-back in a victory against Huddersfield.
+Variously reported as Emerson's cousin and brother-in-law, another Brazilian Fabio da Silva Moreira also featured for an injury-hit Boro, filling in at full-back in a victory against Huddersfield.
 But it was his solitary appearance for the club as Fabio would depart the following summer.

 "The Little Fella", as he is fondly known on Teesside, won 49 Brazil caps and is widely regarded as one of the greatest players to ever pull on a Boro shirt.

 Initially signed from Sao Paulo in 1995 after catching the eye of Bryan Robson while playing for Brazil against England in the Umbro Cup, the forward returned to Teesside for a spell on loan in 1999 and joined the club for a third time in 2002.

 His Boro career culminated in Boro's first ever piece of major silverware - the 2004 League Cup - an achievement which Juninho famously said meant more to him than winning the World Cup with Brazil two years prior.

 An international teammate of Juninho during that World Cup victory, Ricardinho arrived at Boro from Sao Paulo with a big reputation in 2004.